 ?>

-When you compare the other types using this operator, it will show the same results as in the above code.
-Let’s see that.
+When you compare other types using this operator, it will yield the same results as in the above code.
+Let’s take a look at that.

-Note that: the spaceship operator will compare the arrays in counts, values, and data types
+Note that the spaceship operator will compare arrays based on their counts, values, and data types.

 <?php